SharepointDesigns/documentation/spd-documentation/docs/employee-onboarding/configuration.md

 ### 📋 Details

-- **Essential Resources**: Provide immedia4e access to frequently used tools and documents.
+- **Essential Resources**: Provide immediate access to frequently used tools and documents.
 - **Minimalist Icons**: Use clean icons and labels for straightforward navigation.

 ![Quick Links](assets/QuickLinks.png)